-If you’re new to practicing rhythms on guitar, then you might want to skip ahead a bit and come back to these quarter-note triplets when you’re more confident with rhythmic patterns.
+If you’re new to practicing rhythms, you might want to skip ahead and come back to quarter-note triplets when you’re more confident with rhythmic patterns.

 Longer triplets like this can be hard to count and feel at first.

-With time, they’ll become easier to navigate in your playing, and add a new dimension to your guitar techniques and scale practice routine.
+With time, they’ll become easier to navigate, and add a new dimension to your guitar techniques and scale practice routine.

 Here are quarter-note triplets as applied to the C major scale.

 Click to hear guitar techniques scale patterns 2

 You’ll now start to play two notes per beat as you learn 8th-notes through scale and guitar scale patterns.

 When you play in a bar of 4/4, there are 8, 8th-notes in a bar.

 If you’re working with a metronome, you’ll now play two notes per click in your studies.

 As well, a lot of modern metronomes have a function to set the click to 8th notes.